Malaysia And France Strengthen Defence Industry Ties With Landmark MoU Signing

 Mutual Commitments to Growth

-Yang Berbahagia Dato’ Nonee Ashirin, President of CDI (M) and Executive Chairman of Global Turbine Asia, described the MoU as a key step in strengthening Malaysia’s defence sector through global collaboration.
+Yang Berbahagia Dato’ Nonee Ashirin, President of CDI (M) and Executive Chairman of Global Turbine Asia, described the MoU as a crucial step in strengthening Malaysia’s defence sector through global collaboration.
 She emphasized its role in boosting innovation, skills development, and international market access.

 Long-Term Strategic Impact

 This collaboration marks a decisive step toward building Malaysia’s defence industry into a self-reliant, innovation-driven sector aligned with national and regional security goals.
-It also underscores France’s enduring strategic partnership in supporting Malaysia’s industrial maturity and defence ecosystem development
+It also underscores France’s enduring strategic partnership in supporting Malaysia’s industrial maturity and defence ecosystem development.

 Comments